fbpx

 What Are the Top Options for Mesothelioma Treatment?

-Clinical trials for mesothelioma test new surgical methods, treatment combinations or new therapies.
+Clinical trials for mesothelioma test new surgical methods, treatment combinations and therapies.
 Two examples of emerging mesothelioma treatments available today in clinical trials include the use of oncolytic viruses and CAR T cells.

 Mesothelioma specialists prefer to combine the top treatment options.
 This approach is called multimodal mesothelioma treatment.
 The most common combination is surgery and chemotherapy.